Bo Le: Names

-In Japanese, Bole is known by the name Hakuraku (伯楽), which is the Kun reading of the Chinese characters 伯樂, and which has become Japanese slang for a veterinarian.
+In Japanese, Bole is known by the name Hakuraku (伯楽), which is the On reading of the Chinese characters 伯樂, and which has become Japanese slang for a veterinarian.

 The name Bo Le can also be romanized as Po-le or Po Lo.

 Historical context

-"Although his fame exceeded that of all others, Bole was only one of many horse experts active during the late Bronze Age" (Harrist 1997:136).
+"Although his fame exceeded that of all others, Bole was only one of many horse experts active during the late Bronze Age".
 Owing to the importance of horse warfare in ancient China, equestrian experts were highly valued.
-The Lüshi Chunqiu listed ten specialized horse physiognomers, and Herrlee Glessner Creel (1965:654) said the "judging of horses was early recognized as a special art".
+The Lüshi Chunqiu listed ten specialized horse physiognomers, and Herrlee Glessner Creel said the "judging of horses was early recognized as a special art".